by Rachael Schultz

 At 23, after a particularly hard visit with her doctor, who told her there was nothing that could be done about her symptoms, Green had a meltdown in front of her friend Autumn Bates.

-Bates was a nutritionist who had overcome her own anxiety issues by changing her diet.
+Bates was a nutritionist who overcame her own anxiety issues by changing her diet.
 She convinced Green to switch up her diet to see whether it made her feel any better.

 Green already ate a fairly balanced diet, but dinner was often takeout.
 Sugar was a daily must-have, with candy throughout the day and ice cream at night.

 Green started reaching for nuts as a snack, stuck to salmon or homemade burgers with veggies for dinner, and savored the small piece of dark chocolate she ate for dessert.

 “I wasn’t focusing on what I couldn’t eat — I was focusing on how great I felt physically, which made me feel better mentally and emotionally,” she adds.
 “I stopped getting the crazy highs and lows from sugar.
 I actually have bowel movements now, which makes such an impact on my mood.”

 As for those anxiety attacks?
 “I haven’t had an anxiety attack in months,” Green says.
-“I’m completely off my antidepressants, which I 100 percent attribute to my diet and lifestyle changes.”
+“I’m completely off my antidepressants, which I 100% attribute to my diet and lifestyle changes.”

 It’s important to remember that stopping any medication, including antidepressants, without consulting your doctor first may not be safe.
 If you’re considering making changes to your diet and medication, talk with your doctor to determine whether reducing or stopping your medication may be an option for you.